• Who is Kat Biggie?

 When the Unexpected Happens {TTTS}

-September 28, 2015 By katbiggie Leave a Comment
+September 28, 2015 by katbiggie Leave a Comment

 I was cleaning out my email and I came across a trail of emails I sent out to friends and family, starting on September 29, 2011.
 We had just received our TTTS diagnosis.